Garnier Expedition: Battle of Nam Định

 A few moments later, Garnier himself landed near the Eastern gate with 15 sailors and the cannon he had taken from Hautefeuille two days earlier.
 They were soon joined by Bouillet's detachment and together they stormed and took the redan separating them from the gate.
 As he was about to use the cannon to blow up the gate, Garnier noticed some dirt falling from a small gap at the top of it.
 He immediately understood the defenders had completely jammed the entrance from inside.
 Realizing that attempting to blow up the jammed gate was useless, he ordered the cannon to be used for suppressive fire on some portion of the wall to his right where the fire from the defenders was particularly intense.
 Some chevaux de frise were located on a small bridge between the redan and the gate, which gave Garnier the idea of using them as a ladder in order to climb the wall.
 Once the chevaux de frise were positioned against the wall, the dauntless French lieutenant was about to go first, but a seaman named Robert, who had taken part in the capture of Ninh Bình with Hautefeuille, insisted to take the lead.
-The moment the French appeared at top of the wall marked the signal of a general route, and most of the defenders escaped through the Southern gate.
+The moment the French appeared at top of the wall marked the signal of a general rout, and most of the defenders escaped through the Southern gate.
 Though they suffered no fatalities, the French experienced their first casualties since the beginning of the expedition as five men were wounded, some of them seriously.

 With the fall of Nam Định on 11 December, the French became the uncontested masters of the entire Red River Delta and its 7 millions inhabitants.
 In a mere three weeks, the small expeditionary force had conquered the greater part of the Tonkin region.

 On 12 December, Garnier ordered Ensign Esmez to depart for Hanoi with the Scorpion in order to land 15 men there before going on the coast to meet with the D'Estrées that had recently returned from Saigon.
 In the meantime, Garnier had recalled Balny d'Avricourt and the Espingole from Hải Dương.
 After having left the city under the leadership of Trentinian, Balny and the gunboat departed for Nam Định on 14 December and reached it on the next day.